-Adobe Launch’s Rule Conditions section enables users to apply constraints to event triggers.
+Adobe Launch’s (now Adobe Data Collection Tags) Rule Conditions section enables users to apply constraints to event triggers.
 For instance, it might not be in one’s best interest to load a conversion pixel on every page.
 The rule needs to be more specific.
 That’s why we use rule conditions!
 Remember that this is the condition that validates your rule “IF” statement.
 IF the events and conditions return true, then it will take an action.

 Before we get into rule conditions, it might be in your best interest to check out some of my other Adobe Launch guides: